ALostCAWs/Mancala/README.md

 ### TODO:

-  - Fix current issue in display of the site
-      - Currently cuts off at the top
   - Improve overall design of the games' board / pockets
   - Allow easier access for mobile users